Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Discussion

-Fifth, investigating the CopyDraw score, or the task performance, in relation to (long term) MDS-UPDRS III outcomes would allow comparing our outcomes to a broader range of studies.
-Despite being the most commonly used clinical outcome assessment~\cite{Mestre2024}, it should be noted, however, that due to various shortcomings, the usefulness of the MDS-UPDRS, in its current form, is a topic of debate~\cite{Benesh2026, Daalen2025, Evers2019}.
+Fifth, investigating the CopyDraw score, or the task performance, in relation to (long-term) MDS-UPDRS III outcomes would allow us to compare our outcomes to a broader range of studies.
+Despite being the most commonly used clinical outcome assessment~\cite{Mestre2024}, the MDS-UPDRS in its current form, is a topic of debate~\cite{Benesh2026, Daalen2025, Evers2019} due to various shortcomings.

 Lastly, with prospective future work, we see a potential benefit in using the CopyDraw score or the task performance as proxies for the severity of symptoms, which can be used as optimization targets for automated programming of DBS parameters.
 Currently, automated DBS programming, promising a more efficient and comprehensive screening of parameters~\cite{Muller2025}, is primarily focused on (beta) band power features~\cite{Muller2025-review} from electrophysiological signals.
 The advantage of considering band power features is the ability to read them out quickly.
 The disadvantage, on the other hand, is the indirect nature of the band power with respect to the severity of the symptoms, for which a correlation exists, but which might be different on group vs.~individual level~\cite{Gerster2025}.
 This is also reflected in the observation that even for aDBS, seven to eight programming sessions were necessary to find satisfactory aDBS settings~\cite{Busch2025}.
-The CopyDraw task could be an alternative with a slower read out, which however is closer to actual \handmotor symptoms.
+The CopyDraw task could be an alternative with a slower readout which, however, is closer to actual \handmotor symptoms.
 Regarding success rates, we note that the prevalence of finding a CopyDraw effect is broadly comparable to the prevalence of finding power spectral peaks reported in a recent large cohort (ADAPT-PD)~\cite{Stanslaski2024}.
-Finally, the behavioral features of the CopyDraw task could allow at home optimization of the DBS parameters as it requires only common and inexpensive hardware (a notebook and a stylus), and would be feasible even without sensing enabled devices.
+Finally, the behavioral features of the CopyDraw task could allow at-home optimization of the DBS parameters, as it requires only common and inexpensive hardware (a notebook and a stylus), and would be feasible even without sensing-enabled devices.